sundeepbassi/The-Wellbeing-Retreat/README.md

 On the 22nd of June I could not upload an image and was guided by tutor support to do a validator check and a number of errors were shown.
 After removing the errors the page became misaligned.
 The problem was located in the id property and there were duplicate copies in the HTML.
 I found the solution by relabelling the duplicate id tags and it resolved the problem.

  **|Unfixed Bugs**
+I tried to remove the #meditation and the right-about-med in the css code as I had changed the layout of the site and did not need these.
+I found when I removed them that the webpage became miss shaped therefore I decided to leave them in.

  **Deployment**